A message from KMS Executive Director Rachelle Colombo:

 This week, CMS issued new guidance on non-essential or elective procedures for communities that have relatively low and stable incidence of COVID-19 cases.
 The recommendations update previous guidance from CMS on limiting non-essential medical procedures.
 As part of the guidance, CMS said every state and local official will need to assess the situation on the ground to determine the best course forward.
 Health care providers are encouraged to coordinate with local and state public health officials, and to review the availability of personal protective equipment (PPE) and other supplies, workforce availability, facility readiness, and testing capacity when making the decision to re-start or increase in-person care.
 The new recommendations can be found here.
 The guidance from CMS is a part of the plan issued by the White House last week for re-opening parts of the country.

-Kansas Chapter of the ACS discusses new guidance on elective procedures
+Podcast: Kansas Chapter of the ACS discusses new guidance on elective procedures

 This week, the American College of Surgeons (ACS) issued new guidance that offers a set of principles to help facilities plan for resuming elective procedures.
 The ACS document outlines 10 distinct considerations to be addressed locally before elective surgery may be safely reinstituted.
 As COVID-19 rates reach their peak in Kansas over the next week or two (depending on location), practices may use this guidance to determine that resuming elective operations would be safe and in the best interest of their patients’ health.